DIET AND ECZEMA

 Fish oil supplements haven't been studied enough to draw any definite conclusions, but with some promising preliminary results, more research is warranted.

 Vitamin D supplements are still being studied.
 They are probably NOT helpful for most eczema patients.
-However, some researchers have suggested that it may be worthwhile to perform further research in eczema patients with very low levels of serum Vitamin D or eczema patients who have frequent bacterial skin infections.
+However, some researchers have suggested that it may be worthwhile to perform further research in eczema patients with very low levels of serum Vitamin D or eczema patients who have frequent bacterial skin infections or food allergies.